menu icon

 Ingredients needed like rice cakes, broth, sugar, garlic, soy sauce, chili flakes, and gochujang.

-• Soy sauce – Can be swapped with tamari or shoyu for a similar flavor.
+• Soy sauce - Can be substituted with tamari or shoyu.

 See the recipe card for full information on ingredients and quantities.